moj-analytical-services/xltabr/README.md

     ## auto_number_format: Whether to automatically detect number format
     ##
     ## top_headers: A list.
 Custom top headers.
 See 'add_top_headers()'
     ##
+    ##   titles: The title.
+A character vector.
+One element per row of title
+    ##
     ##  footers: Table footers.
 A character vector.
 One element per row of footer.
     ##